ashirazi/mongoid_slurm/README.md

 mongoid_slurm
 =============

-The original party slug comes to Mongoid
+The original party slug now for Mongoid